Klochkov777/JavaRushEncoder/README.md

 # JavaRushEncoder
-This application encode and decode file by type Cesar's way
+This application encode and decode file by Cesar's way